 \textit{Large-scale $^{174}$Yb atom arrays.---} Here, we introduce the main results and methods regarding the large-scale atom arrays.
 We first cool $^{174}$Yb atoms using a two-stage laser cooling setup, resulting in an ensemble of atoms at the Doppler temperature of 5$\,\mu$K in the magneto-optical trap (MOT).
 The detailed implementation is described in Supplemental Material Sec. \MakeUppercase{\romannumeral 1}~\cite{SM}.
 Static tweezer arrays are generated via a programmable spatial light modulator (SLM) using a weighted Gerchberg-Saxton algorithm \cite{2014PRX-WGS,2019-WGS,Gerchberg1972Optik-WGS}.
-A 532 nm laser is phase-modulated by the SLM and then focused by a microscope objective (numerical aperture = 0.6, field of view = 500$\,\mu$m), creating arrays of up to 2,939 sites.
-The averaged image is shown in Fig.~\ref{fig:1}a and a single-shot image is shown in Fig.~\ref{fig:1}b.
-The tweezer spacing is set to 2.8\,$\mu$m and the trap depth is $U_0/h \approx 3.6$~MHz (4.6 mW per tweezer site).
-As the strong zeroth-order diffraction light from the SLM impairs the MOT and creates unwanted out-of-plane traps, we block it using a bar-shaped mirror which also blocks the region above the array center, as can be seen in Fig.~\ref{fig:1}a,b.
+A 532 nm laser is phase modulated by the SLM and then focused by a microscope objective (numerical aperture = 0.6, field of view = 500$\,\mu$m), creating arrays of up to 2939 sites.
+The averaged image is shown in Fig.~\ref{fig:1}(a) and a single-shot image is shown in Fig.~\ref{fig:1}(b).
+The tweezer spacing is set to 2.8\,$\mu$m and the trap depth is $U_0/\hbar \approx 2\pi\times4$~MHz (3 mW per tweezer, estimated from $^{3}\text{P}_{1}$ tensor light shift).

 Cooling and fluorescence imaging of atoms are performed on the $|^{1}\text{S}_{0}\rangle \to|^{3}\text{P}_{1}, m_J=0\rangle$ intercombination line.
-This transition is magic at the 532 nm tweezer wavelength~\cite{jeff2019PRL-energelevel}, i.e. AC Stark shifts of the ground and excited states are identical (Fig.~\ref{fig:1}e).
+This transition is magic at the 532 nm tweezer wavelength~\cite{jeff2019PRL-energelevel}, i.e. ac Stark shifts of the ground and excited states are identical (Fig.~\ref{fig:1}(e)).
 The magic trap enables an imaging survival probability of 99.1(3)\% and an imaging fidelity of 99.3(1)\%.

-By implementing a blue-detuned light-assisted collision, we achieve a high loading efficiency, enabling the capture of more than 2,400 atoms in a single experimental trial.
-The statistics and spatial distribution of single-site loading efficiency are quantified in Fig.~\ref{fig:1}c, where an average loading efficiency of 83.5(1)\%, where the lower-efficiency sites are mainly attributed to local trap quality that could be mitigated using the method described in Ref.~\cite{endres2025nature-6100atom}.
+Leveraging blue-detuned light-assisted collisions, we achieve a high loading efficiency, enabling the capture of more than 2400 atoms in a single experimental trial.
+The statistics and spatial distribution of site-resolved loading efficiency are presented in Fig.~\ref{fig:1}(c), showing an average loading efficiency of 83.5(1)\%, where the lower-efficiency sites are mainly attributed to local trap quality that could be mitigated using the method described in Ref.~\cite{endres2025nature-6100atom}.
 We measure loading efficiency for different array sizes and observe over 80\% loading efficiency from tens to thousands of optical tweezers (Fig.~\ref{fig:1}(d)).
 The moderate decrease for larger arrays is likely due to reduced effective atom density in the target plane \cite{kaufman2022PRX-enhanceloading}, arising from atom capture by residual out-of-plane traps during loading.